A Guide to Managing Your Innovation Portfolio

 While the EXPLORE portfolio focuses on new, potentially disruptive ideas, the EXPLOIT portfolio consists of initiatives and projects that have been launched and implemented.
 Both portfolios demand your attention to not exclusively come up with the next big thing (EXPLORE) but also double down on what works (EXPLOIT).
 The challenging part is that the characteristics of the two portfolios couldn’t be more different…

-Note: the concept of an EXPLORE and EXPLOIT portfolio was first introduced by Alex Osterwalder and co. in their book “The Invincible Company”
+Note: The concept of an EXPLORE and EXPLOIT portfolio was first introduced by Alex Osterwalder and co. in their book “The Invincible Company”.

 Explore: From Idea to Launch